Can unhealthy life choices affect your hearing?

 Did you know that one in six Australians experience with hearing loss3?
 Or that over 2.6 million people in the country smoke daily4?
 Furthermore, a shocking 63 percent of Australian adults are overweight or obese.

 If you or somebody you know relates to any of the above statistics, booking in for a health check and a hearing test could be a step in the right direction.
-Request your FREE* hearing test with HEARING Life by clicking here, or to find out more, call our experts on 1800 030 502.
+Request your no cost* hearing test with HEARING Life by clicking here, or to find out more, call our experts on 1800 030 502.

 1Karger, Contributing Determinants to Hearing Loss in Elderly Men and Women: Results from the Population-Based Rotterdam Study.
 Accessed June, 2017.